wildanvin/blockchain-developer-bootcamp-final-project/README.md

 2. run in console: `npm install`
 3. open a new terminal and run `ganache cli`
 4. in the terminal where you cloned the project run: `truffle migrate --network development`
-5. after the successfull migration you have to copy the address of the deployed BetFactory.sol contract and paste it in dapp.js file in the line 292
+5. after the successfull migration you have to copy the address of the deployed BetFactory.sol contract and paste it in dapp.js file in the line 292.
+Hopefully that line number wont change, but I put the ABIs and the address at the very end of the dapp.js file so you will find it.
 6. run in console: npm run dev
 7. you now should be able to interact with the BetFactory.sol contract through the front-end in localhost:3000
+8. Now that you are on the front end don't forget to change the network to Localhost:8545 and add an account using the mock private keys that ganache provides.
-8. run `truffle test` in the terminal to see the tests passing (fingers crossed).
+9. run `truffle test` in the terminal to see the tests passing (fingers crossed).

 Note: In the development network there is no chainlink price feed oracle.
 So for simplicity I hardcoded the value of ETH at $4238.31 in the contract Bet.sol in line 112.
 If you want to deploy to the kovan testnet you shold comment line 112 and uncomment line 111 in Bet.sol.
 (That is what I did for deploying to Kovan)
 ## Directory Structure